-- (d) The Board may, in particular cases, extend the term of conditional credit validity notwithstanding the requirements of subsections above, upon a showing that the credit was lost by reason of circumstances beyond the candidate's control. - (e) A candidate shall be deemed to have passed the Uniform CPA Examination once the candidate holds at the same time valid credit for passing each of the four test sections of the examination.
-For purposes of this rule, credit for passing a test section of the computer-based examination is valid from the actual date of the testing event for that test section, regardless of the date the candidate actually receives notice of the passing grade. - Rule 2.2.11.
+- (d) A candidate shall not retake a failed test section until the candidate has been notified of the score for the most recent attempt of that failed test section. - (e) A candidate shall be deemed to have passed the examination if the candidate obtains credit for passing all required test sections on one rolling thirty (30) month period. - (f) A candidate shall retain credit for any and all required test sections of the examination passed as a candidate of another state if such credit would have been given under then applicable requirements in this State. - (g) Notwithstanding subsection (c), (d), and (e) of this rule, the period of time in which to pass all required test sections of the examination may be extended by the Board upon a showing of: - (1) Individual hardship including, but not limited to, health; military service; a disruption at a local, regional, or national level impacting the candidate; or other circumstances beyond the candidate's control, or - (2) Recommendations of NASBA, AICPA, or other state regulatory authority for additional extensions of time. - Rule 2.2.11.
 Transfer of Credits from Other States: A candidate shall retain credit for any and all test sections of an examination passed in another state if such credit would have been given, under then applicable Mississippi requirements had the candidate taken the examination in this State.
 The applicant's grade or grades on test sections passed in such other states shall be determined and approved by the Board before transfer is approved.
 A candidate who applies for a transfer of any credits from another state shall file an application acceptable to the Board and pay the required fee.